GrahamHannington/bigas/README.md

 The method that Big As uses to get the bounding box of the text, `getBBox`, returns the bounding box of (what I'm going to call) the [body](https://en.wikipedia.org/wiki/Body_height_(typography)) of the text, not the bounding box of the space actually occupied by the glyphs.
 In practice, this means that, in some cases, the bounding box is too big.
-For example, If the text consists only of lowercase characters with no ascenders or descenders (for example: "[ace](https://grahamhannington.github.io/bigas?text=ace)", "unceremonious"), then the bounding box does not tightly fit the letters.
+For example, if the text consists only of lowercase characters with no ascenders or descenders (for example: "[ace](https://grahamhannington.github.io/bigas?text=ace)", "unceremonious"), then the bounding box does not tightly fit the letters.

 ## To do